yaohua32/ParticleWNN/README.md

 This repository is the official implementation of the [ParticleWNN](https://arxiv.org/abs/2305.12433).

-**NOTE:** <font color='blue'>A more recent implementation of the ParticleWNN method is available in a dedicated repository: [PhysicsDriven-DL4PDEs](https://github.com/yaohua32/PhysicsDriven-DL4PDEs/tree/main).
-This updated version is more user-friendly, easier to follow, and includes a broader range of PDE examples.</font>
+**NOTE: A more recent implementation of the ParticleWNN method is available in a dedicated repository: [PhysicsDriven-DL4PDEs](https://github.com/yaohua32/PhysicsDriven-DL4PDEs/tree/main).
+This updated version is more user-friendly, easier to follow, and includes a broader range of PDE examples.**

 ## Table of Contents